-American puppeteer Basil Twist makes his Royal Ballet debut in the 2013/14 Season, designing the silk effects for Christopher Wheeldon's ballet The Winter's Tale.
+American puppeteer Basil Twist made his Royal Ballet debut in 2014, designing the silk effects for Christopher Wheeldon’s The Winter’s Tale.

 Twist has taught puppetry at Duke University, New York University and Brown University.
 His awards include five UNIMA Awards, a USA Artists fellowship and a Doris Duke Performing Artist Award.